wallarm/product-documentation/docs/2.16/admin-en/supported-platforms.md

             [The Wallarm's installation instructions][link-ig-ingress-nginx] are suitable if you are deploying the Ingress Controller with integrated Wallarm services on the Konvoy.
 However, you may want to look at [the D2IQ's installation instructions][link-ig-ingress-nginx-d2iq].

-    *   The NGINX Plus Ingress Controller with Integrated Wallarm Services ([installation instructions][link-ig-ingress-nginxplus])
+    * The Wallarm sidecar container ([installation instructions](installation-guides/kubernetes/wallarm-sidecar-container/))
 *   The cloud platforms:
     *   Amazon AWS ([installation instructions][link-ig-aws])
     *   Google Cloud ([installation instructions][link-ig-gcloud])